 OTT PLATFORM

-The abbreviation for OTT is ‘Over-The-Top’.
-Over-the-Over the top (OTT) delivers a media service explicitly to viewers via the Internet.
-OTT provides easy access to films and television contents using a cable or a satellite provider.
-OTT content can be accessed directly on a computer, television, and mobile phones.
-OTT platforms are increasing their popularity these days.
-With OTT video delivery technology, people can enjoy their favorite shows, movies, sports on their fingertips.
-It is a fast-growing, profitable and popular, among younger audiences, and has a wide range of competition.
-Netflix, Amazon prime video, Hotstar are the famous OTT platforms.
+Over-the-top (OTT) platforms deliver media services explicitly to viewers via the Internet.
+OTT provides easy access to films and television contents using cables or satellite providers.
+OTT content can be accessed directly via using a computer, television, and/or mobile phones.
+OTT platforms are increasingly popular these days.
+With OTT videographic technology, people can enjoy their favorite shows, movies, and sports available at their fingertips.
+It is a fast-growing, profitable, and popular method of content delivery among younger audiences, and has a wide range of competition.
+Netflix, Amazon Prime Video, Hotstar are famous OTT platforms.

 MODES OF ACCESS

-Consumers can avail OTT content through phones, smart TVs, set-top boxes, gaming consoles, tablets, and desktop and laptop computers by connecting the Internet.
-2019 statistics say that more than 45% of the total OTT content streaming audience view through Android and iOS, while 39% of the audience use the web to access OTT content.
+Consumers can avail OTT content through phones, smart TVs, set-top boxes, gaming consoles, tablets, and desktop and laptop computers by connecting them to the Internet.
+2019 statistics show that more than 45% of the total OTT content streaming audience view through Android and iOS, while 39% of the audience use the web to access OTT content.

-DIFFERENT FORMS OTT PLATFORM
+DIFFERENT FORMS OF OTT PLATFORMS

+There are various kinds of OTT platforms available to the masses, such as:

 OTT Television

-OTT messaging
+OTT Messaging

-OTT voice calling
+OTT Voice Calling

-OTT television provides video streaming servies.
-All the contents broadcasted in television can be seen through OTT television platform also.
-OTT television platform can be accessed in televisions, phones, laptops, tablets with the help of internet.
-Examples for OTT television are Netflix, Hulu, Prime Video, BBC, Apple TV, Disney+, Crunchyroll, HBO (Max, Go, Now), Pluto TV.
+OTT television provides video streaming services.
+All of the content broadcasted via televisions can be viewed through OTT television platforms as well.
+OTT television platforms can be accessed via televisions, phones, laptops, or tablets with the help of the Internet.
+Examples for OTT television services include Netflix, Hulu, Prime Video, BBC, Apple TV, Disney+, Crunchyroll, HBO (Max, Go, Now), Pluto TV, and so on.

-OTT messaging is the instant messaging services or online chat which is the best alternative to text messaging services provided by a mobile network operator.
-Examples for OTT are WhatsApp, WeChat, Snapchat, Skype, Kik Messenger, Facebook Messenger, iMessage, Telegram , and Google Allo.
+OTT Messaging is an instant messaging service or online chat service which is a better alternative to text messaging services provided by mobile network operators.
+Examples for OTT Messaging services are WhatsApp, WeChat, Snapchat, Skype, Kik Messenger, Facebook Messenger, iMessage, Telegram , and Google Allo.

-OTT voice calling provides online voice calling services.
-This replaces the voice calling serives offered by mobile phone operators.
-Examples for the OOT voice calling are Skype, WeChat, Viber, and WhatsApp.
+OTT Voice Calling is used to provide online voice calling services.
+This replaces conventional voice calling services offered by mobile phone operators.
+Examples for the OTT Voice Calling are Skype, WeChat, Viber, and WhatsApp.

 ADVANTAGES OF OTT

-Easy to access through mobile phones, computers, television, tablet, etc, ...
+Easy to access through mobile phones, computers, television, tablet, etc.

-OTT is customized for the viewers based on geographic, topic, behavioral targeting, and demographic information.
-These pieces of information may help to provide better service.
+OTT is customized for the viewers based on geography, topical and behavioral targeting, and personal demographic information.
+These pieces of information help to provide a better and more personalized yet customisable service.

-In some OTT platforms, viewers can ignore advertisements by paying extra money.
+In some OTT platforms, viewers can ignore advertisements by purchasing various kinds of premium plans that they offer.
 Thereby, viewers can enjoy break-free movies and shows.

-Marketing via OTT is a best alternative for business people.
+Marketing via OTT is the best alternative for business people.
 Advertising in OTT may cost less than advertising on television.

 One subscription can be streamed on multiple devices.
-Hence it is cost effective.
+Hence, it is cost effective.

 The ability to stream on multiple devices increases the amount of time individuals spend on OTT platforms watching their favorites.
 This also increases exposure to advertisements.

-OTT platforms gives a great creative video to fascinate their customers and also to compete with the other OTT platforms.
+OTT platforms provide creative video franchises to fascinate their customers, and to compete with the other OTT platforms.

 DISADVANTAGES OF OTT

-In some OTT platforms subscription cost is high
+In some OTT platforms, subscription cost is high

-Frequent advertisements.
-This may annoy the views.
+Frequent advertisements in some free OTT platforms may annoy the viewers.

-Unfortunately, many OTT platforms lack the functionality that comes with the browsers.
-Many streaming services have severe flaws that may not provide access to some video content.
+Unfortunately, many OTT platforms lack the functionality that comes with browsers.
+Many streaming services have severe flaws/bugs that may not provide access to some video content.

-The creation of OTT applications has led to a major conflict between companies that offer similar services.
-Example: Cable TV operator.
+The creation of OTT applications has led to major conflicts between companies that offer similar services.

-The new trend of releasing the new movies in the OTT platform can cause severe threat to the future of movie theaters.
+The new trend of releasing new movies via OTT platforms are a severe threat to the future of movie theaters.

-WHAT IS MEAN BY VOD ?
+WHAT IS VOD ?

 Video On Demand (VOD) is a broad video media distribution system.
-It is classified in many types based on the media services it provides.

-Video On Demand (VOD) classified in two types as,
+Video On Demand (VOD) is classified into two types as

 Cable supported VOD